PLATFORM

 British Columbia adopted the lodgepole pine as the conifer species of choice in the 1970s because of its ability to reach harvest maturity in roughly 60 years in the interior of the province (rather than the typical 120 years for other species).
 The continued widespread reliance on monocultures has proven to be detrimental to the future of our forest industry and BC’s biodiversity.

 Deciduous trees need to be included in silviculture plans; a variety of species is better for the ecosystem, provides more beetle- and fire-resistant forests, and is resistant to diseases as well.
-More consideration needs to be given to natural regeneration and a focus given to replanting the same species that are harvested.
+More consideration needs to be given to natural regeneration and a focus on replanting the same species that are harvested.
 Planting the maximum stems per hectare of pine does not create a healthy forest.

 LEGISLATION